Skip to main content

 Lectures are the primary means of delivering the curriculum and are designed to assist students in the acquisition of knowledge and understanding of key principles, practices and techniques (IKO1 – 5).

-The group assignment and presentation of same (semester 1) allow the students to apply learning in relation to IKO1-3 and ISO3.
+The group assignment and presentation of same (semester 1) allow the students to apply learning from the first half of the module (IKO1-3 and ISO3).

-The site visits illustrate the course material in a real world context and especially illustrate IKO3.
+The site visit illustrates the course material in a real world context and especially illustrate IKO3.

 Assessment Methods